kurbaniec/salt/docs/alltypes/index.md

 ##### [pass.salt.code.exceptions.NoSuchConfigException](../pass.salt.code.exceptions/-no-such-config-exception/index.md)

+Is thrown, when the given attribute is not found in the Salt configuration file.

 |

 ##### [pass.salt.code.annotations.Param](../pass.salt.code.annotations/-param/index.md)

 Mapping for Parameters that are expected from the request.
-Can be used on functions mapped with @Get or @Post.
+Can be used on functions mapped with [Get](../pass.salt.code.annotations/-get/index.md) or [Post](../pass.salt.code.annotations/-post/index.md) annotations.
-Only viable in classes marked with @Controller.
+Only viable in classes marked with [Controller](../pass.salt.code.annotations/-controller/index.md).

 |